Read Aloud Books for 2nd Grade Gospel Ccoalition

 SYNOPSIS: Dog owners will nod forth with the ADHD stream of conscious narration of Wedgie, the barkie dog who LOVES everything.
 Contrast this with the diabolical plotting narration of the evil genius guinea pig Gizmo.
 Two pets show two different perspectives about the new composite family state of affairs.
 Selfors skillfully addresses this family in transition through the humorous viewpoint of the two pets.

-Eerie Elementary: The Schoolhouse is Live!
+Eerie Elementary: The Schoolhouse is Live!by Jack Chabert

 Introduce a new serial!